Mohan Singh (military officer)

-Mohan Singh Ghuman (3 January 1909 – 26 December 1989) was an Indian military officer and politician.
-He was a British Indian Army officer, and later member of the Indian Independence Movement, best known for founding and leading the Indian National Army in South East Asia during World War II.
-Following Indian independence, Mohan Singh later served in public life as a Member of Parliament in the Rajya Sabha (Upper House) of the Indian Parliament.
+General Mohan Singh Ghuman was an Indian military officer and politician.
+Mohan Singh was the founder and leader of the Indian National Army in South East Asia during World War II.

 Early life

-He was born in a Ghumman Jat Sikh family, the only son of Tara Singh and Hukam Kaur, a couple from Ugoke village, near Sialkot (now in Pakistan).
+Mohan Singh was born in a Ghumman Jat Sikh family, the only son of Tara Singh and Hukam Kaur, a couple from Ugoke village, near Sialkot (now in Pakistan).
 His father died two months before his birth, and his mother moved to her parents' home in Badiana in the same district, where Mohan Singh was born and brought up.

 Military career

-Gen. Mohan Singh passed secondary school and enlisted in the 14th Punjab Regiment of the British Indian Army in 1927.
+Mohan Singh passed secondary school and enlisted in the 14th Punjab Regiment of the British Indian Army in 1927.
 After the completion of his recruit training at Hrozpur, he was posted to the 2nd Battalion of the Regiment, then serving in the North-West Frontier Province.
 He was selected as a potential officer in 1931, and after six months' training in Kitchener College, Nowgong (Madhya Pradesh), and another two and a half years in the Indian Military Academy, Dehradun, he received his commission 1 February 1935, and was posted for a year to a British Army unit, the 2nd battalion Border Regiment.
 He was then posted to 1st Battalion, 14th Punjab Regiment on 24 February 1936, which at that time happened to be stationed at Jhelum.

 Mohan Singh had been promoted temporary Captain when his battalion was earmarked for operational service in the Far East.
 The battalion was still carrying out intensive training at Secunderabad in December 1940 when he married Jasvant Kaur, the sister of a fellow officer.
 He left for Malaya with his unit on 4 March 1941.